 Often writers will use long strings of prepositional phrases.
 This makes reading difficult.

-When editing your story, you should break-up sentences with several prepositional phrases into 2 or more sentences.
+When editing, you should break-up sentences with several prepositional phrases into 2 or more sentences.
 Or you could delete some of the prepositional phrases.

 Here is a partial list of prepositions: